About our Honey

 We only produce a small honey surplus each year as we allow our bees to keep the majority for overwintering and spring buildup, to minimise the need to feed sugars and supliments.

-Our honey is currently available through just four outlets.
+Our honey is currently available through just two outlets.

 We are curently growing and refining our own bee stocks and are able to offer a small number of nucleus and full colonies every year.
 These are generally available from April to June .
 Email for details